 You can’t resist clicking the second headline even if you don’t want to lose 10 pounds.
 This type of headline provides you with instant results.
-It’s exactly what you should incorporate on your own testimonial page as well – tangible proof that your product or service works.
+It’s exactly what you should incorporate on your own testimonial page as well – tangible social proof that your product or service works.

 However, don’t use a number in all the headlines, but rather you should mix up using numbers with the core benefit of your product.
 The core benefit should be clearly visible in the heading.
 Address the major problem that your product solves.
 This will boost conversions significantly.

 As Google aims to provide its users with the most helpful information possible, having reviews embedded on your website can now really make or break your business.